Profile photo of Randy G Crawford

 Lizbeth (his pet name for me)

-I thought of Randy my favorite brother who decided to depart this earth.
-We were both born in February, he was 22nd and I 24th.
+I thought of Randy, my favorite brother, who decided to depart this earth.
+We were both born in February; he was the 22nd and I the 24th.
 I thought about him yesterday.
 And days before that too.
 I think of him in silence.
 I often speak his

 name.
 Now all I have are memories.
 And his picture in a frame.
 His memory is my keepsake.
 With which I’ll never part.
 God has him in his keeping.
 I have him in my heart.
 I will miss him deeply, but I will always be grateful for the